 FESTIVAL OF STORIES

-Townsville’s Festival of Stories 2019 was a repositioning of the previously successful Savannah Writer Festival presented by City Libraries Townsville.
+Townsville’s Festival of Stories 2019 was a repositioning of the previously successful Savannah Writer Festival presented by Townsville Citylibraries.
 This festival attracted local, national, and internationally renowned authors, presenters, and storytellers to Townsville.
 The aim was to entice people to explore, challenge and enjoy storytelling in all its forms.
-Usually a stand-alone event, Festival of Stories this year joined many other art sectors to be included in NAFA.
-Festival of Stories was well supported across its 49 events with 3054 people attending throughout the month of July.
+Usually a stand-alone event, Festival of Stories this year joined many other art forms to be included in NAFA.
+Festival of Stories was well supported across its 49 events with 3,054 people attending throughout the month of July.

 STRAND EPHEMERA